elliotsayes/Reality/docs/Verse.md

 #### `Interaction` Model

-Interaction is optional, and can be defined as one of the following models: `Warp`, `SchemaForm`, `SchemaExternalForm`.
+Interaction is optional, and can be defined as one of the following models: `Default`, `Warp`, `SchemaForm`, `SchemaExternalForm`.

+##### Default

+This indicates that the client should send an ao message to the entity upon being click.
+The message is sent with the `Action` tag set to `DefaultInteraction`.
+You should set up your agent to have a handler for this message.

 ##### Warp